web counter

 Our Bat Removal Process

-The professionals at Triangle Wildlife start by inspecting your property for signs of a bat infestation.
-Some signs include chirping sounds, brown and black stains near entry points, and droppings or guano near places like attic vents and gable ends.
+The professionals at Triangle Wildlife start by inspecting your property for signs of a bat problem.
+Some signs include chirping sounds, brown and black stains near entry points, and droppings near places like attic vents and gable ends.
 After assessing the situation, our experts decide how to treat your specific case.

 Bat House Installation Services

-Many homeowners throughout North Hills, Wakefield, and Five Points choose to install bat houses after exclusion work is complete.
+Many homeowners throughout North Hills, Wakefield, Five Points, and Hayes Barton choose to install bat houses after exclusion work is complete.
 Bat houses provide an alternative roosting location that keeps these beneficial insect-eaters nearby without allowing them access to your attic or walls.
 Our team can recommend proper placement and install bat houses designed to attract and house local bat populations.

 Understanding White-Nose Syndrome

-White-nose syndrome is a disease affecting hibernating bats.
-Named for the white fungus that appears on the muzzle and other parts of hibernating bats, WNS is associated with extensive mortality in eastern North America.
-First documented in New York in the winter of 2006-2007, WNS has spread rapidly across the eastern United States and Canada, and the fungus that causes WNS has been detected as far south as Mississippi and as far west as Washington State.
+White-nose syndrome is a disease affecting hibernating bats across North America.
+Named for the white fungus that appears on the nose and other parts of hibernating bats, this disease has caused significant bat deaths since it was first discovered in New York during the winter of 2006 to 2007.
+The disease has spread rapidly across the eastern United States and Canada.

 White-nose syndrome has significantly impacted bat populations throughout North Carolina.
 This makes protecting remaining bat colonies even more important.
 Our exclusion methods ensure that bats can continue to thrive in appropriate habitats while keeping them out of homes and commercial buildings along Capital Boulevard, Wade Avenue, and throughout Wake County.